Skip to Main Content

 Line producers fluent in DAFO Ley 26370 and Ibermedia

-Here is how this works in practice.
-A line producer working Peru has to fluently read two financing ledgers at once — the DAFO Ley 26370 grant and tax-credit certification administered through the Ministerio de Cultura.
-The Ibermedia plus bilateral co-production treaty plan that route through the country's agreements with Argentina, Spain, Brazil, Mexico and Colombia under the 1989 Latin American Co-Production Agreement.
-Our Peruvian line producers come from that exact discipline.
+A line producer in Peru must read two funding ledgers at once.
+The first is the DAFO Ley 26370 grant and tax-credit approval, run through the Ministerio de Cultura.
+The second routes Ibermedia and bilateral co-production treaty plans through Peru's deals with Argentina, Spain, Brazil, Mexico, and Colombia.
+These fall under the 1989 Latin American Co-Production Agreement.
+Our Peruvian line producers come from that exact background.

-Here is the short of it.
-They have spent careers inside Lima's working production houses — Tondero, Big Bang, Cinesphere, Inca Producciones, Audiovisual Project Perú — on Asu Mare 1 and 2, the today's Peruvian theatrical slate, and the global features and documentaries that move through Cusco, the Sacred Valley, the Amazon and the Pacific coast for Netflix LATAM, Disney+ LATAM, Discovery Channel, National Geographic and BBC.
-They structure compliant plan that unlock the DAFO grant.
-The Ibermedia minority co-production allocation without breaking the financing or the points test that Ministerio de Cultura reviews on certification.
-Department-head hiring and crew deals run through SUNAFIL labour compliance with no film-specific union — flexible 12-to-14-hour days are standard — alongside SCTR workplace insurance, EsSalud and AFP/ONP payroll handled in-house.
+Our producers built their careers in Lima's busy production houses — Tondero, Big Bang, Cinesphere, Inca Producciones, and Audiovisual Project Perú.
+They worked on Asu Mare 1 and 2, plus today's Peruvian theatrical slate.
+They also took on global features and documentaries across Cusco, the Sacred Valley, the Amazon, and the Pacific coast.
+The clients include Netflix LATAM, Disney+ LATAM, Discovery Channel, National Geographic, and BBC.
+Their plans unlock the DAFO grant and the Ibermedia minority co-production allocation.
+They never break the funding or the points test that Ministerio de Cultura reviews at certification.
+Department-head hiring and crew deals run through SUNAFIL labour rules, with no film-specific union.
+Flexible 12-to-14-hour days are standard.
+SCTR workplace insurance, EsSalud, and AFP/ONP payroll are all handled in-house.

-Here is the breakdown.
-In practice the line producer holds the budget from prep through wrap.
-Our line producers carry working relationships across Lima's gear houses stocked with Russian Arms, Techno Cranes and Shotover systems, the Cusco regional production base for Andean shoots, the Iquitos and Manu Amazon supplier network, and the Arequipa volcanic-zone vendors.
-They run Trabajador Temporal visa coordination through Migraciones for global crews on contracts up to 183 days against the 80% Peruvian workforce ratio, manage ANACTP agreements for SAG-equivalent talent, and handle ATA Carnet customs clearance at Jorge Chávez Global.
+The line producer holds the budget from prep through wrap.
+Our team keeps working ties across Lima's gear houses, stocked with Russian Arms, Techno Cranes, and Shotover systems.
+The network also covers the Cusco base for Andean shoots, the Iquitos and Manu Amazon supply network, and the Arequipa volcanic-zone vendors.
+They run Trabajador Temporal visa planning through Migraciones for global crews on contracts up to 183 days.
+This holds against the 80% Peruvian workforce ratio.
+The team also manages ANACTP agreements for SAG-equivalent talent.
+They handle ATA Carnet customs clearance at Jorge Chávez Global.

-Here is what that looks like on the ground.
-Permits run through MinCultura and the Dirección Desconcentrada de Cultura Cusco for Machu Picchu.
-The Sacred Valley with 30-plus-day lead times, SERNANP for Manú and Tambopata, DGAC drone authorisation with similar lead times, and the Inca Trail's 500-daily-visitor cap.
-Vendor negotiations and purchase orders run in PEN soles with full IGV 18% invoicing back to the production accountant, altitude acclimatisation days are built into the schedule for Cusco units, and the daily cost report stays honest from the first prep meeting through final wrap reconciliation.
-DAFO and Ibermedia certification closes alongside the financial reconciliation.
+Permits run through MinCultura and the Dirección Desconcentrada de Cultura Cusco.
+This covers Machu Picchu and the Sacred Valley, with 30-plus-day lead times.
+SERNANP covers Manú and Tambopata, and DGAC handles drone sign-off on similar lead times.
+The Inca Trail also holds a 500-daily-visitor cap.
+Vendor deals and purchase orders run in PEN soles, with full IGV 18% billing back to the project accountant.
+Altitude rest days are built into the schedule for Cusco units.
+The daily cost report stays honest from the first prep meeting through final wrap.
+DAFO and Ibermedia certification closes alongside the final accounts.

 ACT 03